 - Simplicity: The drag-and-drop editor makes designing your site a breeze.
 Need to move a button?
 Just click and drag.
 It’s that easy.
 Perfect for someone who wants quick results without the hassle.

 - Responsive Templates: They all look good on mobile devices.
 No more worrying about how your site displays on smaller screens.
-These templates adjust on their own, which saves you time and stress.
+These templates adjust automatically, saving you time and stress.

 - Straightforward Pricing: What you see is what you get.
 There are no hidden fees, just clear pricing plans that make budgeting a breeze.